In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 Table showing the cave lengths at Warsaw Caves, Ontario

 Every cave has its entrance.
 Caves #1 through #5 are connected by underground channels.
 I don’t want to give away too much, as the point of seeing the caves is to explore them and discover the nooks on your own.
 Caving in Warsaw is for the entire family.
 From the youngsters to the elderly, there is a cave for everyone.
-Those with phobias, injuries, or uncertainty did not go in and opted to hike.
+Those with phobias, injuries, or uncertainty opted not to go in and hike instead.

 Following the kiddos inside the first cavern